 “Explicit instruction is instruction that does not leave anything to chance and does not make assumptions about skills and knowledge that children will acquire on their own.”

 A ‘transparent’ version of the English alphabetic code, which is generally the most common spelling for each sound, is taught first.
-This device of initially and temporarily, only teaching the first level of complexity of the English alphabet code (with an unmodified orthography, unlike the 1960’s initial teaching alphabet: i.t.a), helps to level the playing field between those who are learning to read and spell in English and the majority of their counterparts on the European continent.
+This strategy of initially and temporarily teaching the first level of complexity of the English alphabet code (with an unmodified orthography, unlike the 1960s initial teaching alphabet: i.t.a.), helps to level the playing field between those who are learning to read and spell in English and the majority of their counterparts on the European continent.

 https://theliteracyblog.com/2015/05/14/i-t-a-a-great-idea-but-a-dismal-failure/